 13. Baan Hom Samunphrai

-Baan Hom is an established school located a bit outside of Chiang Mai city with on-site accommodation possibilities.
-Offers for instance Thai Abdominal Massage (Chi Nei Tsang), Thai Foot Massage & Reflexology, Thai Herbal Compress Massage, Thai Massage (Nuad Thai).
-Specialized in Thai Womb lifting, Moh Tum Yae, and Herbal therapies.
+Baan Hom Samunphrai is an established school located a bit outside of Chiang Mai city with on-site accommodation possibilities.
+The school offers, for instance, Thai Abdominal Massage (Chi Nei Tsang), Thai Foot Massage & Reflexology, Thai Herbal Compress Massage, Thai Massage (Nuad Thai), and is specialized in Thai Womb Lifting, Moh Tum Yae, and herbal therapies.

 14. Chiang Mai Spa Academy (CMSA)

-CMS Academy is a large Spa focused school offering about any imaginable Thai Healing, Bodywork and Spa modality and Western Modalities spa training.
+CMS Academy is a large Spa focused school offering about any imaginable Thai healing, massage, bodywork and Spa modality, including Western style Spa training.

-Omsala is operated by Ohm Rinraya, a former Sunshine Massage School teacher.
+Omsala Education and Therapy is operated by Ohm Rinraya, a former Sunshine Massage School teacher.
 She specializes in Thai Abdominal Chi Massage courses (Chi Nei Tsang) and Thai Genital Massage training also known as Karsei Nei Tsang.

 Ajarn Sinchai Sukparset is a blind Thai Massage practitioner and teacher specialized in Therapeutic Massage.
-With an incredible 50 years of experience an icon in the Thai Massage community of Chiang Mai.
+With an incredible fifty years of experience an icon in the Thai Massage community of Chiang Mai.

-The founder and main teacher of The Fine Art Massage school is Terdchai Chumphoopong aka Mac.
-A former trainer at the Old Medicine hospital and ITM.
-He opened his school in 1999.
-A bit outside Chiang Mai.
-The school offers on-site accommodation.
-Teacher training programs available.
+The founder and main teacher of The Fine Art Massage School is Terdchai Chumphoopong aka Mac.
+As a former trainer at the Old Medicine hospital and ITM, he opened his school in 1999, located a bit outside Chiang Mai.
+The school offers on-site accommodation, and also has Thai Massage teacher training programs available.

 Wandee shouldn’t be missed.
 An old-timer on stage, big smile Thai Mother figure offering a range of Thai Massage training courses.
-A former Traditional Thai Massage teacher at the Old Medicine hospital, she opened her own school in the year 2000.
-More than 30 years of experience.
+As a former Traditional Thai Massage teacher at the Old Medicine hospital, she opened her own school in the year 2000.
+She has more than thirty years of experience.